Egusi: Usage

-Egusi soup is a soup thickened with the seeds.
-Egusi soup is popular in West Africa, with considerable local variations.
-Besides the seeds, water, and oil, egusi soup typically contains leaf vegetables, palm oil, other vegetables, seasonings, and meat,.
-Leaf vegetables typically used for egusi soup include bitterleaf, pumpkin leaf, celosia and spinach.
-Typical other vegetables include tomatoes and okra.
-Typical seasonings include chili peppers, onions, and locust beans.
-Also commonly used are beef, goat, fish, shrimp, or crayfish.
+Egusi seeds are used in making egusi soup; the soup is thickened with the seeds.
+Melothria sphaerocarpa, which egusi seeds are from, grows throughout central to western Africa and is used by different ethnic groups in these regions to prepare the soup.
+Egusi soup is a very popular soup in West Africa, with considerable local variations.
+Besides the seeds, water, and oil, egusi soup typically contains leafy greens, other vegetables, seasonings, and meat.
+Leafy greens typically used for egusi soup include Efo Tete, scent leaf, okazi/afang (wild spinach), bitterleaf (onugbu), pumpkin leaf (ugu), uziza leaf, celosia and spinach.
+Other commonly used vegetables include tomatoes, okra and bell peppers.
+Typical seasonings include chili peppers, onions, salt and locust beans.
+Also commonly used ingredients are beef, goat, chicken, fish, periwinkle, shrimp or crayfish as sources of protein.

-In Nigeria, egusi is common among the people of the southern and western part of Nigeria.
+In Nigeria, egusi is common throughout the country, and the seeds are used in making stews and soups.

+The Igbo refer to it as "egwusi," a borrowed term from the original Yoruba word "egusi."

-In Ghana, egusi is also called akatoa or agushi, and is used for soup and stew, most popularly in palaver sauce.
+In Ghana, egusi is also called akatoa, egushi or agushi, and is used for soup and stew, most popularly in palaver sauce.

 In the late 1980s, the Government of Canada funded a project intended to develop a machine to help Cameroonians shell egusi seeds.
 A machine has also been developed in Nigeria to shell egusi.

+Seed oil

+Egusi seed oil contains linoleic acid (53%) and oleic acid (19%).